michael2012z/BitBible/markdown/KJV/files/Isa.md

 7. Now therefore, behold, the Lord bringeth up upon them the waters of the river, strong and many, even the king of Assyria, and all his glory: and he shall come up over all his channels, and go over all his banks:

-8. And he shall pass through Judah; he shall overflow and go over, he shall reach even to the neck; and the stretching out of his wings shall fill the breadth of thy land, O Immanuel.stretching…: Heb. fulness of the breadth of thy land shall be the stretchings out of his wings
+8. And he shall pass through Judah; he shall overflow and go over, he shall reach even to the neck; and the stretching out of his wings shall fill the breadth of thy land, O Immanuel.

-9. Associate yourselves, O ye people, and ye shall be broken in pieces; and give ear, all ye of far countries: gird yourselves, and ye shall be broken in pieces; gird yourselves, and ye shall be broken in pieces.people, and: or, people, yet
+9. Associate yourselves, O ye people, and ye shall be broken in pieces; and give ear, all ye of far countries: gird yourselves, and ye shall be broken in pieces; gird yourselves, and ye shall be broken in pieces.

 10. Take counsel together, and it shall come to nought; speak the word, and it shall not stand: for God is with us.

-11. For the Lord spake thus to me with a strong hand, and instructed me that I should not walk in the way of this people, saying,with…: Heb. in strength of hand
+11. For the Lord spake thus to me with a strong hand, and instructed me that I should not walk in the way of this people, saying,

 12. Say ye not, A confederacy, to all them to whom this people shall say, A confederacy; neither fear ye their fear, nor be afraid.